-The NNPRFTC offers programmatic accreditation for postgraduate nurse practitioner training programs, designed by NP postgraduate program directors, for NP postgraduate training directors.
-The NNPRFTC exists to support new and ongoing postgraduate training programs for nurse practitioners in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.
+The Consortium for Advanced Practice Providers offers programmatic accreditation for postgraduate nurse practitioner and joint nurse practitioner and physician assistant training programs, designed by NP and PA postgraduate program directors, for NP and PA postgraduate training directors.
+The Consortium exists to support new and ongoing postgraduate training programs for nurse practitioners and physician assistants in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.

-The purposes of the Consortium are to promote health and education by:
+The purpose of the Consortium is to promote health and education by:

 Creating a healthcare workforce that meets the needs of our patients and our society

 There are currently 205,000 NPs, and 150,000 PAs practicing in the US.
 The data shows that, and 17,000 new NPs join the NP workforce every year; 85% of them are prepared in primary care (AANP, 2014.
-AAPA, 2021) NPs are a significant component of the healthcare workforce.
-In community health centers, for example, which serve 23 million people annually, NPs provide one in four of all medical visits (UDS, 2014.)
+AAPA, 2021).
+NPs are a significant component of the healthcare workforce.
+For example, in community health centers, which serve 23 million people annually, NPs provide one in four of all medical visits (UDS, 2014.)

-As the healthcare environment becomes ever more complex, many NPs and healthcare leaders have recognized the value of postgraduate training programs in primary care, specialty care, and sub-specialty care.
+As the healthcare environment becomes ever more complex, many NPs, PAs, and healthcare leaders have recognized the value of postgraduate training programs in primary care, specialty care, and sub-specialty care.
 The 2010 Institute of Medicine Future of Nursing report called for residency training for all APRNs, including NPs, at the time of beginning practice and when changing specialty areas, and renewed that recommendation in the Committee’s 2015 update on progress since the Report was first issued.

 An organization dedicated to supporting postgraduate training for Nurse Practitioners and Joint NP/PA Programs.